 John, Charles, and Susanna Halls opened in the fall of 2009 and house 138 students in suite-style living.
-The new halls are located on the south side of campus near other upperclassman residence halls, Reuben's, and the Writing Center in John Stone Hall.
+The residence halls are located on the south side of campus near other upperclassman residence halls, Reuben’s, and the Writing Center in John Stone Hall.

-Each of the new residence halls' single rooms have double beds, a manual air conditioning system, a closet, desk, chair, and sink, and share a jack-and-jill style bath with an adjoining room.
+Each of the residence halls’ single rooms have double beds, a manual air conditioning system, a closet, desk, chair, and sink, and share a jack-and-jill style bath with an adjoining room.
 The four-story brick buildings are each 17,472 square feet and feature multiple living and learning space.

 - Front porches with several rocking chairs

 - Fully furnished living rooms with multiple seating areas

 - Full kitchens, with refrigerators, freezers, stoves, ovens, microwaves, and dishwashers

 - Spacious multipurpose rooms and conference rooms on the main floor of each building